-Sample sizes and margins of error, ATP Wave 135

-Group Unweighted sample size Plus or minus

-Total sample 8,842 1.6 percentage points

-Rep/Lean Rep 4,033 2.2 percentage points Dem/Lean Dem 4,507 2.2 percentage points
+Sample sizes and margins of error, ATP Wave 135 Group Unweighted sample size W eighted % Plus or minus Total sample 8,842 1.6 percentage points Rep/Lean Rep 4,033 46 2.2 percentage points

-Note: This survey includes oversamples of Hispanic men, non-Hispanic Black men, and non-Hispanic Asian adults.
+Note: This survey includes oversamples of Hispanic men, non-Hispanic Black men and non-Hispanic Asian adults.
 Unweighted sample sizes do not account for the sample design or weighting and do not describe a group's contribution to weighted estimates.
-Refer to the Sample design and Weighting sections for details.
+See the Sample design and Weighting sections above for details.